TROG's cancer research achievements

-The TROG 89.04 trial showed that the five year survival outlook could be improved by up to five times using a treatment of concurrent radiotherapy and chemotherapy, compared to the standard treatments of either surgery or radiotherapy alone, which had a five year survival outlook of 5% to 10%.
+The TROG 89.04 trial showed that the five year survival outlook could be improved by up to five times using a treatment of concurrent radiotherapy and chemotherapy, compared to the standard treatments of either surgery or radiotherapy alone.

 The TROG 03.01 trial was the largest randomised phase three trial in advanced oesophageal cancer and was a significant undertaking for a 'palliative care' trial, namely where the emphasis was on the best yet simplest and least toxic treatment.
-The research showed that radiation therapy alone is as effective in decreasing swallowing complications experienced by advanced esophageal cancer patients as radiotherapy combined with chemotherapy, thus allowing patients to forgo chemotherapy.
+The research showed that radiotherapy alone is as effective in decreasing swallowing complications experienced by advanced oesophageal cancer patients as radiotherapy combined with chemotherapy, thus allowing patients to forgo chemotherapy.

-The Canadian-based international TROG 03.08 BONEMETS trial involving 850 patients (114 from TROG) compared a single large dose of radiation with 5 (or 8) smaller doses for patients with bone metastases (secondaries) previously treated at the same site with radiotherapy.
+The TROG 03.08 BONEMETS trial involved 850 patients globally (114 from TROG) and compared a single large dose of radiation with five (or eight) smaller doses for patients with bone metastases (secondaries) previously treated at the same site with radiotherapy.
 Pain was improved in about half of the patients with either schedule, although there were fewer side effects with the single dose option.
 Patients who responded to the re-irradiation had improved quality of life.